 To maximize what your students get out of these graphic biographies, they-just like all our articles and videos-are meant to be read using the Three Close Reads approach.
 This approach is described in more detail in the OER Project Reading Guide.
-You can also learn more about the biographies and their amazing authors in <a href="https://doi.org/three/th
+You can also learn more about the biographies and their amazing authors in this blog post, and you can really dig in by reading the Graphic Biographies Guide.